-Zafe is the only solution available today that protects derivative content for its entire life – no matter where it travels, regardless of where it is shared or stored.
+Zafe is the only solution available today that protects derivative content for its entire life – no matter where it travels, regardless of where it is shared or stored, including the cloud.

 Zafed content is both encrypted and put under Zafe tracking for auditing and recall purposes.
 No changes are made to the content itself and all Zafe security capabilities are transparent to authorized users.

 Zafesoft is deployed as a cloud-based application.
-You don’t need to add of change any hardware.
+You don’t need to add or change any hardware.

 The Z Central Server acts as the controller for the Zafe infrastructure.
 It manages User Authentication, creates Audit Trail Reporting and implements Security Profiles and Policies.
 The Z Central Server sits in a secure cloud environment and can be extended with a Z-Hub for protection within and outside of corporate firewalls.

-The Z-Opener is a transparent client-side read (think Adobe Reader) that provides the Local Intelligence to Enforce and synchronize policy (with the Z Central Server), block activities/actions, decode Content for viewing and implement user-driven Zafed content.
+The Z-Opener is a transparent client-side read that provides the Local Intelligence to Enforce and synchronize policy (with the Z Central Server), block activities/actions, to view Content or to expire Content.

-When authorized users click to open their first Zafed content – they are prompted to click to install the Z Opener.
-The Opener transparently downloads and installs and your user is now Zafed as well.
-After the Z Opener installs one time it manages security for that device and user going forward – transparently and simply.
+When authorized users click to open their first Zafed content – they are able to open these files.
+New users are sent email invitation to download and install the Z-Opener, once installed and authenticated, they are set.
+They are not required to login every time.
+After the Z Opener is setup one time (requires two passwords) it manages security for that device and user going forward – transparently and simply.